edsandorf/jekyll-pro-theme/docs/manual.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 ```

-The YAML for the blog post consists of the `title`, `author`, `category`, `image`, and `excerpt`.
+The YAML for the blog post consists of the `layout`, `title`, `author`, `category`, `image`, and `excerpt`.
 Only `title` is necessary, but specifying the others avoid reverting to defaults.
 If you do not specify a post image, pro-theme will default to a stock image.
 The image is taken from [Pixabay](https://pixabay.com/photos/water-drop-liquid-splash-wet-1761027/) and is distributed under the [Pixabay License](https://pixabay.com/service/license/).

 While creating a sub-directory for blogs is not strictly necessary, I find it helpful to use subdirectories to better keep track of different type of posts, e.g. news or publications.
 Top tip when using pro-theme: Always specify the category to be the type of post you are writing.
 We have created a post, but nothing on our website is linking to our new blog post.
 Pro-theme comes with three different ways of autmatically adding, updating and displaying new blog posts: 1) A post timeline, 2) a feed, and 3) a "card deck".
 For an example of each type, look at the examples [here]({{ site.url }}/feed.html)